 Monique Parent plays prostitute who is only referred to as “teacher.”
 It turns out that she is the woman who stole Mama’s book.
 This is because she is being forced by a couple of IRS agents (Ray Merrill & Erich Schmidt), who are threatening to foreclose on her parents’ home if they don’t do what she says.
 She gives them book, but they say that’s not what the wanted, they want Mama’s bank books, so they can have evidence of all the money the brothel is taking in).
 So now, not only is Teacher unable to leave the brothel, she has try to steal from Mama again.
 Eventually, Teacher and Dakota get together, with her confessing her crimes and filling him on the details of who Mama thinks he is.
 So now they’re both in danger, if the Mama finds out what Teacher did and if the real Cowboy shows up before Dakota leaves she’ll have them both killed.
 But Dakota vows to stick around and help Teacher get the book she needs so they can both be free.
 I won’t spoil the ending, but it gets pretty action-packed, with shootouts, fights, and car chases, before the dramatic climax.

-There are few flaws in the story (Cinema Sins would probably have a field day with this) but, for a first time director, Harold ‘Ace’ Frazer does an impressive job.
+There are a few flaws in the story (Cinema Sins would probably have a field day with this) but, for a first time director, Harold ‘Ace’ Frazer does an impressive job.
 This is shot very well, and he clearly had a decent budget to bring his story life.
 This is back in the day when softcore films were treated like mainstream B-movies, so it’s shot on locations, not movie sets.
 There is also a great cast.
 Christensen as the leading man gets the most screen-time, and carries the film well.
 Although his character is initially meant to be somewhat of a con-man, he’s also a sympathetic figure and you can’t help but root for him.
 And you could hardly ask for two better leading ladies than Tane and Monique, who were both sexy and talented actresses (another thing that differentiates softcore films from that ere from those today).

 There are three full sex scenes in this film, all featuring Christensen.
-One with Michelle Nicholson, who plays the woman who picks him up and takes him to the motel, one with Tamara Kane, who plays one of the prostitutes at the brother, and one with Monique Parent.
-There are several other, I’d call them “half-scenes”, with other women, including Tane McClure, where we see couples in bed, or getting ready to get into bed, and there are many scenes of women in various stages of underdress.
+One with Michelle Nicholson, who plays the woman who picks him up and takes him to the motel, one with Tamara Kane, who plays one of the prostitutes at the brothel, and one with Monique Parent.
+There are several other, I’d call them “half-scenes”, with other women, including Tane McClure and Jill Tompkins, where we see couples in bed, or getting ready to get into bed, and there are many scenes of women in various stages of underdress.
 But this film is more of an action-thriller so, despite the setting, the focus is mostly on the suspense and danger of the situation.
 But it works because, as the story progresses, you find yourself more concerned with the safety of Cowboy and Teacher than you are with seeing more sex.
 And that in and of itself is an impressive feat.

 Stripshow 2 is a suspenseful film with an impressive cast that will keep your attention from start to finish.
 Chacebook rating: 4 STARS